FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 1.25 Do you have a breakdown on word count, chapter difficulty, etc. so I can choose my adventure through the book?

-Each Part header page and chapter header page have a quick bullet point summary of what is inside.
+Each Part header page and Chapter header page has a quick bullet point summary of what is inside.
+Each section is titled so you know what it covers.

 Three things are important when assessing how readable something is, or how long it should take to read it: (1) What is the difficulty of the writing style, (2) What is the difficulty of the material, (3) what is the word count.